serde-deprecated/rfcs/0001-numerics.md

 Ideally we'd have a function `f(A) -> B` and `f'(B) -> A`.
 Obviously that makes little sense, as it would require serde to know about all possible types.
 So instead we have a set `S` that contains all basic rust number types and  `f(A) -> S`, `f'(S)->A` as well as `g(B) -> S`, `g'(S) -> B`.

 Right now we are discussing what `B` should contain and how to represent it.
 The problem I'm seeing is that we are discussing the memory representation instead of the abstract representation.
 There will never be a perfect memory representation that fits all needs (e.g. `BigNum` can represent all numbers, but requires memory allocation).
 We'll always have to do tradeoffs.
 The tradeoff decision shouldn't really be made by `serde` or an implementor, but by the final user.
-We could of course get there through a huge `cfg!` madness, but I have a proposal (no concrete design, just some thoughts):
+We could of course get there through a huge `cfg!` madness, but a clean redesign should satisfy everyone's needs without overhead.

 # Detailed design